Catholics for Choice Hosts Religious Freedom Event at the Newseum

 - Trevor Burrus: research fellow in the Cato Institute’s Center for Constitutional Studies and managing editor of the Cato Supreme Court Review

-Note to editors: Panelists are available for interviews; please contact us at email@example.com to schedule an interview.Catholics for Choice shapes and advances sexual and reproductive ethics that are based on justice, reflect a commitment to women's well-being and respect and affirm the capacity of women and men to make moral decisions about their lives.
+Note to editors: Panelists are available for interviews; please contact us at email@example.com to schedule an interview.Catholics for Choice shapes and advances sexual and reproductive ethics that are based on justice, reflect a commitment to a person’s well-being and respect and affirm the capacity of all people to make moral decisions about their lives.